 - Bi-seasonal (Fall and Spring) ballet exams, including written evaluations, are offered to all dancers

 - For dancers with college aspirations?
 Absolutely!
-92% (and 100% of those whom apply) of our total alumni have been/are attending Top 10 college dance programs...and a good number of the remaining 8% are enjoying early dance careers or have used their dance experience to supplement their applications to Ivy League schools.
+92% (and 100% of those whom apply) of our total alumni have been/are attending Top 10 college dance programs, with a large portion of the remaining 8% enjoying early dance careers, or whom have used their dance experience to supplement their applications to Ivy League schools.

 - Home to one of the nation's top preprofessional competition companies!

-- Sweatshop's 21,000 square foot urban-setting facility, complete with sprung-floor systems throughout, provides the dancers with both the space and professional environment they need to become brilliant movement artists.
+- Sweatshop's preprofessional facility, complete with sprung-floor systems throughout, provides the dancers with both the space and professional environment they need to become brilliant movement artists.
 Dancers need a nice big space to explore their fullest potential in a safety-conscious way.
 Not only does our slow and thoughtful training program keep the dancers strong and injury-free, our facility contributes greatly to our lack of injured dancers - even when they are working to and beyond their full physical potential.

 - So much more!